by Nebula Haze

 When a plant is about half the final size you want it to be, you should change it over to the “Flowering” stage.

 The second life stage, “Flowering,” is the stage your plant will remain in until harvest..

 You get marijuana plants start flowering (making buds) by changing your light schedule to 12-12.

-That means you use an electricity timer to automatically shine your grow lights for 12 hours a day, with 12 hours of uninterrupted TOTAL darkness during the plant's "night period."
+That means you use an electric timer to automatically shine your grow lights for 12 hours a day, with 12 hours of uninterrupted TOTAL darkness during the plant’s “night period.”

 Marijuana plants should reveal the first signs of their gender within 2-3 weeks after being changed to 12-12.

 Marijuana plants have an internal process where they can detect how long they receive uninterrupted darkness each day.